tommyGPT2S/DocEX/docs/Developer_Guide.md

   postgres:
     host: localhost
     port: 5432
-    database: docflow
+    database: docex
-    user: docflow
+    user: docex
     password: secret
-    schema: docflow
+    schema: docex
 ```

 - Make sure the Postgres server is running and the user/database exist.
-- Re-run `docflow init` if you want to reinitialize the database.
+- Re-run `docex init` if you want to reinitialize the database.

 ### Change Storage Backend to S3